pilif0/open-sea/include/README.md

 # include

-This directory contains the project's header files.
+Header files of the `open-sea` library.